debmalya100/java-spring-boot-rest-jwt-cms/README.md

-# ms-cms-java-apis
+# java-spring-boot-rest-jwt-cms

 ## Overview
-`ms-cms-java-apis` is a Java-based RESTful API project built using Spring Boot.
+`java-spring-boot-rest-jwt-cms` is a Java-based RESTful API project built using Spring Boot.
 It provides a content management system (CMS) with JWT-based authentication and authorization.

 ## Features
 - RESTful APIs for managing CMS resources.